graeme-lockley/jfixtures/README.md

 As you can see the jfixture input is a YAML sequence where each sequence element is a command with a set of associated arguments.
 The commands used in this fixture are:

-- `use-handler`: adds a handler to the set of available handlers that this fixture has access to.
+- `new-handler`: adds a handler to the set of available handlers that this fixture has access to.
 - `jdbc-connect`: opens a JDBC database connection to the named database.
 In this example the driver is the H2 driver and the
     URL refers to an in-memory database.
 - `jdbc-create-table`: creates a table with the passed name and the passed fields.